-1) Overview of the Definition of Stability: The goal of thiswork is to ensure the equivalence of the result when applying segmentation with and without tiling.
-As described inSection II, experimental way to prove one this equivalence is to use the Hoover metrics and check that RC = 1.
-The reference segmentation is the segmentation of the whole image at once, and the test segmentation is the tiled segmentation.
-There is equivalence of the results, when each segment obtained from the reference segmentation matches a segment from the test segmentation.
+The goal of this work is to reduce the loss of information, when applying segmentation with tiling.
+From fig1, the reference segmentation is the segmentation of the whole image at once, and the test segmentation is the tiled segmentation.
+There is equivalence of the results, when each segment obtained from the reference segmentation.
 In [4], the procedure to ensure that this property is fulfilled consists of stabilizing segmentation algorithms.
 The authors define two stability properties called the "inner" and "cover" properties.

 The inner stability property implies that each segment inside a tile matches a segment from the reference segmentation.
 The cover stability property implies that segments located on the tile edges are fully included in a segment from the reference segmentation.